Honours

 You should also provide letters of support which you can send by email or post to the Office of the Lieutenant-Governor.

-Download Jersey honours nomination form (size 74kb)
+Jersey honours nomination form

 How nominations are processed

-Nominations are collated and then considered by the Jersey Honours and Awards Committee.
-The committee then sends nominations to The King for approval.
+Nominations are collated by the Office of the Lieutenant-Governor and considered by the Jersey Honours and Awards Committee.